 4 common questions about virtual doctor’s appointments

-As flu cases continue to rise across the country, it’s best to prepare yourself and consider a virtual visit as an option for receiving care when you aren’t feeling well this flu season.
+As flu, COVID and RSV cases rise across the country, it’s best to prepare yourself and consider a virtual visit as an option for receiving care when you aren’t feeling well this season.

 Often referred to as virtual health or telehealth, virtual visits help patients get care from a medical provider right from their mobile device or computer.

-Kristina Krogstad, an urgent care nurse practitioner specialist in Burlington, Wis., who also works with quick care virtual health, is an advocate for virtual health and its benefits.
+Kristina Krogstad, an urgent care nurse practitioner specialist at Aurora Health Care, who also works with quick care virtual health, is an advocate for virtual health and its benefits.

 “I feel that this is just the beginning of telemedicine technology, and it feels great to be a part of something so big,” says Krogstad.